wuon/chrollo/README.md

 To use chrollo on the command line, install chrollo via npm, then you should be able to run `chrollo` from the command line.

 Note: You need **an engine that supports ES6 (e.g. Babel or Node 4.0+)**.

-## Requirements

-In order for chrollo to work, `mpv` is required to be installed.

-You can follow the steps [here](https://mpv.io/installation/).

 ## License